statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 ####System capabilities and operational information after a flooding casualty on passenger ships

 1. Application Passenger ships having length, as defined in regulation II-1/2.5, of 120 m or more or having three or more main vertical zones shall comply with the provisions of this regulation.
-2. Availability of essential systems in case of flooding damage<sup> 1) Refer to the Interim Explanatory Notes for the assessment of passenger ship systems’ capabilities after a fire or flooding casualty (MSC.1/Circ.1369). </sup>  A passenger ship constructed on or after 1 July 2010 shall be designed so that the systems specified in regulation II-2/21.4 remain operational when the ship is subject to flooding of any single watertight compartment.
+2. Availability of essential systems in case of flooding damage  A passenger ship constructed on or after 1 July 2010 shall be designed so that the systems specified in regulation II-2/21.4 remain operational when the ship is subject to flooding of any single watertight compartment.
 3. Operational information after a flooding casualty For the purpose of providing operational information to the Master for safe return to port after a flooding casualty, passenger ships constructed on or after 1 January 2014 shall have:

 .1 onboard stability computer; or

-.2 shore-based support,   based on guidelines developed by the Organization<sup> 2) Refer to the Guidelines on operational information for Masters of passenger ships for safe return to port by own power or under tow (MSC.1/Circ.1400). </sup>.
+.2 shore-based support,   based on guidelines developed by the Organization.

 ### PART  B-2